HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Oatly Group (OTLY) Investors to Contact Firm's Attorneys Now, Firm Investigating Possible Securities Law Violations

-SAN FRANCISCO, July 15, 2021 /PRNewswire/ -- Hagens Berman urges Oatly Group AB (NASDAQ: OTLY) investors with significant losses to submit your losses now.
+SAN FRANCISCO, July 21, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Oatly Group AB ( OTLY) investors with significant losses to submit your losses now.
 The firm is investigating potential securities law violations related to accounting questions raised by analyst Spruce Point Capital Management.

 Visit: www.hbsslaw.com/investor-fraud/OTLY